Are Zombies Real?

-- There is no known natural virus that can attack the brain in this manner.
+- It is just a theory.
+There is no known natural virus that can attack the brain in this manner.

 - There is currently no known way of artificially generating a virus that can destroy these areas of the brain and leave the others intact.

 - There is no reason that anyone would ever attempt to research such a virus.
 After all, how many times in a lifetime does an evil genius come along with the motivation, the means and the money to develop a virus that could destroy civilisation as we know it?